 are magnified in contested divorce proceedings.
 If you are embroiled in

-contested divorce, talk to our Decatur contested divorce attorneys at Gibbs
+a contested divorce, talk to our Decatur contested divorce attorney at

 Contested divorces occur when there is a dispute on one or more items: